 SANI – A Naturally Dazzling Resort (teNeues).
 It’s easy to be carried away by the sheer fun-loving spirit of Sani.
 This 5-star, family-owned ecological reserve in Greece stretches across 1,000 acres and hosts 5 inspirational hotels as well as a striking yacht marina.
 With its endless golden beaches lapped by the crystal clear waters of the Aegean and flanked by the fragrant pine forests of the Kassandra Peninsula in Halkidiki, Sani immerses visitors in Greek nature.
 Guests enjoy the highest standard of luxury, including private beach and pool options, exquisite spa treatments, and an array of sports, fitness programs, eco-friendly activities, and events for the entire family.
 This book curates the finest photographs of Sani by acclaimed Greek photographer Marina Vernicos that evoke its simplicity, beauty, and social and environmental consciousness.
 Some 100 color images capture the freedom and joy a Sani holiday entails: taking off on a bike through the forests, savoring fresh flavors from the Sani gardens, and diving into a warm, aquamarine pool.
 It is a stunning, feel-good volume taking you on a journey to a one-of-a-kind destination.

 Mykonos by Marina Vernicos.
 The famous Greek photographer’s affinity with Mykonos and photography is the reason behind this book; definitely a project of love.
 The 100 photographs featured in this collection are a testament to the unparalleled natural beauty of Mykonos and the neighboring islands of Rhenia and Delos.
 “Photographic work calls for dedication to the principles and ideas that allow one to capture, through a lens, the very essence and form of beauty.
 Having spent my holidays on the island since childhood, Mykonos constitutes a source of endless memories for me, a magnificent place I now enjoy with my friends, husband, and children, forever enchanted by the surrounding Cycladic light and rush of Aegean waters.
 Blessed are those who have the opportunity to dwell on this island, and the chance to experience such beautiful nature in its alternating seasons.
 I have traveled to many places around the world, but Mykonos for me is simply one-of-a-kind, as it is for millions of travelers who will always yearn to return to the free-spirited island of aesthetic emotions.
 Mykonos has always compelled me to photograph her.
 The island possesses unique energy by which one seldom comes, in other parts of the world.
 I photograph Mykonos every time I visit.
 What fascinates me is that every time is different.
 The island evolves, grows, blossoms, welcomes, hosts, opens, closes, like a bright flower on dry terrain, with a striking Aegean Sea backdrop,” she explains.
 As a photographer, Marina Vernicos is known for a great taste level, a discerning eye; a master in the use of natural light, and a minimalist at heart.
-Having this book on your table speaks volumes about your aesthetics; surely a next-level conversation-starter.
+Having this book on your table speaks volumes about your aesthetics; surely a next-level conversation starter.

 An Island Sanctuary: A House in Greece by John Stefanidis (Rizzoli).
-The 16-century house of renowned interior designer John Stefanidis in Patmos is a source of inspiration for homeowners and decorators worldwide.
+The 16th-century house of renowned interior designer John Stefanidis in Patmos is a source of inspiration for homeowners and decorators worldwide.
 John Stefanidis has created a quintessential island house in Greece, which caused his actual career shift from Advertising to Interior Design.
 Its bold Mediterranean colors, natural materials, and crisp, clean lines epitomize this comfortable yet sophisticated style.
 Sun-drenched rooms feature materials like tile, stone, and stucco.
 One of the house’s hallmarks is its emphasis on indoor/outdoor living: spaces such as the “garden rooms” and the “breakfast terrace” are outside yet are thought of as parts of the house.
 The exquisite gardens are further evidence of a style that effortlessly flows from the inside to the outside.
-In his own words, Stefanidis explains how the house has evolved over many years, reflecting the designer’s love for the island, his original use of vibrant color, his eclectic and cosmopolitan aesthetic, and a desire to combine comfort with style.
+In his own words, Stefanidis explains how the house has evolved over many years, reflecting the designer’s love for the island, his original use of vibrant color, his eclectic and cosmopolitan aesthetic, and his desire to combine comfort with style.
 With 200 vibrant photographs, this hard-to-find book demonstrates how the picturesque scenery of an island retreat and its rich history and culture inspire present-day living.
 John Stefanidis is a world-renowned and much sought-after interior designer with a prestigious, international clientele, from British aristocracy to elite hoteliers.

 Gardens of Corfu by Rachel Weaving & Marianne Majerus (Impress Publishing London).
 Greenest of the Greek islands, Corfu has long inspired artists, writers, and travelers with the beauty of its natural landscapes and intrigued them with its unique cultural history.
 Magnificently illustrated and a delight to read, this first-ever book on Corfu’s gardens focuses entirely on private gardens, ranging from romantic old estates and highly personal “grandma’s gardens” to stunning contemporary works by international designers.
 Rich with stories, the text brims with insights into the island’s remarkable social and natural history.
 A series of in-depth portraits shows how design ideals have evolved, influenced by global and Mediterranean trends, respecting the local spirit and traditions.
 The newer gardens are designed for sustainability, conserving water, and drawing inspiration from the surrounding natural landscape.
 Tracing the roots of their inspiration, the book’s last chapter explores the island’s varied wild landscape and the procession of wildflowers through the seasons.
 The illustrations are by Marianne Majerus, who won the 2018 IGPOTY European Garden Photography award for one of the photographs in the book.
 The Preface is by Mary Keen, garden columnist for the UK Daily Telegraph, and the following is a small, rather indicative excerpt: “There is no doubt that Corfu is the most magical of all the Greek islands.
 Corfu has also been called ‘The Garden Isle.’
 Blessed with more rainfall than anywhere in the Aegean and with a legacy of ancient olive trees from the Venetian rule, the place, and its flowers have always enchanted visitors.”